 NIC Technologies currently derives a significant portion of its revenues from its contract with the FMCSA to develop and manage the PSP for motor carriers nationwide, using a self-funded, transaction-based business model.
 NIC Technologies recognizes revenues from this contract (primarily transaction-based information access fees) when the services are provided.
-NIC Technologies also derives a portion of its revenues from fixed fee and time and materials application development and outsourced maintenance contracts with the FEC and the state of Michigan and recognizes revenues as services are provided.
+NIC Technologies also derives a portion of its revenues from fixed fee and time and materials application development and outsourced maintenance contracts with other government agencies and recognizes revenues as services are provided.